How To Clean Your Garden Parasol

 Get your parasol Summer ready

 We would recommend that you always clean your parasol before storing or covering it for Winter.
-However, when the weather is dropping colder the last thing you want to do is be out in the garden cleaning your parasol.
+However, when the weather is dropping colder the last thing you want to do is be out in the garden cleaning your garden parasol.
 Giving your parasol a pre-summer clean will remove any dirt build up or stains that have happened over Winter.

 Now we know it might seem like a chore and you might think “I’ll just throw the canopy in the washing machine”.
 Please do not do that!
 Putting your parasol cloth in the washing machine will damage the strength of your parasol.
 Machine washing will begin to damage the water-repellent coating.